 Work with a real Community Product - Full time

 The TYPO3 GmbH offers the great possibility to work professionally in a community driven environment.
-Choose 20% of your time to be involved in a community team or work on your own ideas around TYPO3.
+We support involvement in a community team or working on your ideas around TYPO3.

 Continuous improvement plays a large role in our company's philosophy and the willingness to improve oneself is as important to us as a keen sense of quality.
 When new challenges arise, we need to adapt; to new places, new people, new tools, and new software.
 We are looking for highly motivated, open people to tackle such challenges, capable of working independently without (much) supervision.

 As with everything in life, communication is vital, so we require English skills (at least B2/CAE or comparable.
 German helps, but isn't mandatory).
 Prefer part-time?
 Let's talk about it.

 We at the TYPO3 GmbH burn for our powerhouse CMS.
 As a service company established by the TYPO3 Association, we provide support services and take on the development of the TYPO3 CMS software, as well as push the TYPO3 Project forward.

 Every year we are actively involved in TYPO3 community live and online events—conferences, camps, or user groups.
 We give talks, offer workshops or linger in the background and give a helping hand if assistance is needed in whichever way.